Sheertex/next-experiments/samples/next-ab-testing/README.md

 1. Export project to static files with project run ```yarn build && yarn export && yarn serve```

-1. Navigate to http://localhost:8080 and explore the statitaclly generated pages with A/B experiments
+1. Navigate to http://localhost:8080 and explore statically generated pages with A/B experiments